Charges for care and support

 Deprivation of assets and/or income

-When we are assessing your contribution towards care services, we will require evidence of your financial circumstances.
+When you undertake a financial assessment means test, we will require evidence of your financial circumstances.

 If, as a result of reviewing your financial information and evidence, we believe that you and/or your financial representative has deliberately deprived you of any asset and/or income with the intention of avoiding paying for care and support, we will assume that this capital or other asset is still available and will charge you accordingly.